Sabreen-Naaz/FUTURE_ML_01/README.md

 Show future sales forecasts

-The visualization makes it easy for non-technical users to understand sales trends.
+The visualization makes it easy for non-technical users to understand sales trends and future demand patterns.

+## 📌 Conclusion

+This project demonstrates how Machine Learning can be applied to real-world business problems such as sales forecasting.
+The developed model helps businesses make better planning decisions by predicting future sales trends using historical data.